|

 Conjecture: Every harmonic number is practical (A005153).
 I've verified this refinement of Ore's conjecture for all terms less than 10^14. - Jaycob Coleman, Oct 12 2013

-Conjecture: Except for n = 1, a(n) is a Zumkeller number (A083207).
-I've verified this for all n in [2,50]. - Ivan N. Ianakiev, Nov 22 2017
+Conjecture: All terms > 1 are Zumkeller numbers (A083207).
+Verified for all n <= 50. - Ivan N. Ianakiev, Nov 22 2017

 Kanold (1957) proved that the asymptotic density of the harmonic numbers is 0. - Amiram Eldar, Jun 01 2020

-Zachariou and Zachariou (1972) called these numbers "Ore numbers", after the Norwegian mathematician Øystein Ore (1899 - 1968) who was the first to study them.
+Zachariou and Zachariou (1972) called these numbers "Ore numbers", after the Norwegian mathematician Øystein Ore (1899 - 1968), who was the first to study them.
 Ore (1948) and Garcia (1954) referred to them as "numbers with integral harmonic mean of divisors".
 The term "harmonic numbers" was used by Pomerance (1973).
-They are sometimes called "harmonic divisor numbers", or "Ore's harmonic numbers", to differ them from the partial sums of the harmonic series. - Amiram Eldar, Dec 04 2020
+They are sometimes called "harmonic divisor numbers", or "Ore's harmonic numbers", to differentiate them from the partial sums of the harmonic series. - Amiram Eldar, Dec 04 2020

 REFERENCES